sokol815/PT_Tracker_Graph/README.md

 Currently at 1.2.0

-Use tracker.js to display a line-graph of your profit % from the last 30 results from the server.
+Use tracker.js to display a line-graph of your profit %

 ![Screenshot of Functionality](https://i.imgur.com/sf1qHk5.png "Graphs on the DCA screen")